Governor’s Conservation Achievement Awards

 From restoring wetlands, streams and river systems to establishing greenways and removing dams, the non-profit Resource Institute fosters collaboration and innovation while working for functioning ecosystems and water quality.
 One example of its work is the Ararat River restoration effort near Mt.
 Airy that turned a muddy river into a delayed harvest trout waterway with conservation easements and miles of greenway construction.

-Natural Resources Scientist of the Year: Fred Rohde, Wilmington
+Natural Resources Scientist of the Year: Fritz Rohde, Wilmington

 As a fish biologist for the National Marine Fisheries Service, Rohde is a staunch defender of freshwater, estuarine, and marine resources.
 He is known for his work on Cape Fear River fish passage and the Roanoke River fish restoration plan.
 Currently serving as president of the North American Native Fishes Association, Rohde's many publications and volunteer work well describe the uncommon breadth of his contributions to fish resources.

-NCWF Affiliate of the Year: Carolina Wetlands Association
+NCWF Affiliate of the Year: Carolina Wetlands Association, Raleigh

 In the face of wetlands research elimination in agency budgets, scientists and biologists formed CWA to increase public awareness and appreciation of wetland ecosystems and their vital functions for habitat, water quality through filtration, and flood control.
 The group quickly became a leader for policy and technical expertise across the Carolinas.
 CWA’s Wetland Treasures program highlights important wetlands and includes public field trips generating much interest with other conservation groups and the public.